 The Lancaster Products mixer is capable of regulating intensity and energy, independent of mixing-granulating time, and a number of factors can be adjusted to influence granule characteristics.
 These mixer configurable parameters include: rotor design, rotor speed, direction and granulating time and pan speed.
 In addition, optimizing process parameters such as solids fineness, binder, liquid-to-solids ratio and liquid addition rate can enhance desired granule properties.

-Lancaster Products K-series mixers are especially useful for processes where some multi-ingredient solids need to be well mixed, and then granulated into nominally spherical products.
+Lancaster Products K-series mixers are especially useful for processes where some multi-ingredient solids need to be mixed to complete homogeneity, and then granulated into nominally spherical products.
 Mixer and process parameters can be controlled to achieve desired properties.
 Size distribution usually follows a bell-shaped curve, with approximately 90 percent of granules falling within one order of magnitude.

-Call 1-800-447-7351 or email us to talk to a Lancaster Products Representative about how Lancaster Mixers can provide higher yields and greater efficiencies for your granulating needs.
+Contact us today to discuss how Lancaster Mixers can provide higher yields and greater efficiencies for your granulating needs.